jhudsl/tidyversecourse/docs/04-dataviz.md

 We've now got the data in order so that we can start to explore the relationships between the variables contained in the health care dataset (`hc`) to answer our questions of interest:

-1. Is there a relationship between healthcare coverage and healthcare spending in the United States?
+1. Is there a relationship between health care coverage and health care spending in the United States?
 2. How does the spending distribution change across geographic regions in the United States?
-3. Does the relationship between healthcare coverage and healthcare spending in the United States change from 2013 to 2014?
+3. Does the relationship between health care coverage and health care spending in the United States change from 2013 to 2014?

 ```r